minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 }
 ```

-**TODO: ASK IF WE SHOULD USE KEBAB CASE OR CAMEL CASE FOR JSON IDS**

 ### normalize.py
 This file is where the normalizer's meowgic happens.
 This file also has a run function that takes in information about the boefje and the raw data the boefje has provided.
 This run method returns an Iterable that contains OOIs.
 The first step we should take is to decode the raw data that we have received from our boefje and load the JSON string as a dictionary.
 Then we can create IPAddress OOIs.
 We do not know whether we should make an IPAddressV4 or IPAddressV6 because our boefje will run on both of them.
 We can check whether the address attribute is an IPAddressV4 or IPAddressV6 by using the following function: